 - must meet biosecurity requirements under the Biosecurity Act 2015 (Cwlth)

 - is subject to the Imported Food Control Act 1992 (Cwlth) to meet requirements for food safety and compliance with Australia’s food standards.

-Legislation Act 2003, legislative instruments made in 1990, 1991, 1992, 1993 and 1994 will automatically be repealed on 1 October 2018.
-In many cases, a replacement instrument would need to be made and registered before the instrument sunsets to ensure continuity of the law.
-This applies to the Imported Food Control Regulations 1993.
+Under the Legislation Act 2003, legislative instruments made between 1990 and 1994 will automatically be repealed on 1 October 2018.
+In many cases, a replacement instrument will need to be made and registered before the instrument sunsets to ensure continuity of the law.
+This applies to the Imported Food Control Regulations 1993 (the Regulations).

-The period of public consultation closed on 24 February 2017, however the consultation document is still available to download through the links below.
+Although the period for submissions has closed, the original consultation document is still available to view through the links below.

 web accessibility for assistance.